flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 2. List all the local events related to that object starting from the `localEventId` equal to the `version` of the most recent snapshot;
 3. Run those events through a reducer using the snapshot as the initial state;
 4. The most recent (largest) `localEventId` among those events is the `version` of the snapshot;
-5. Save the snapshot alongside its version in an indexable storage.
+5. Save the snapshot alongside its version in indexable storage.

 Snapshots are expendable, we can delete and recreated them whenever we need.
 The typical usecase for Snapshots is feeding list views, tables and